 Regulation of Racebooks

 In the United States, online greyhound betting is completely legal thanks to exemptions written into anti-gambling legislation.
 The UIGEA in particular included a carve-out that specifically mentioned horse and dog racing.
-Therefore, the major US greyhound betting sites are legal and licensed to do business on US soil.
+Therefore, the major US greyhound betting sites are legal and licensed to do business.

-This is pretty much the optimal situation for online betting in the US because it means you can play at sites that are headquartered in the USA.
-You get local help, easy-to-use banking options and lightning fast payouts.
-You can even watch the races in real time thanks to partnerships between major tracks and licensed betting sites.
+This is the optimal situation for online greyhounds betting in the US because it means you can play at sites that are headquartered in the USA.
+You get local help, easy-to-use banking options,and lightning fast payouts.
+You can even watch the races in real time thanks to partnerships between major tracks and licensed racing betting sites.

-For example, BetAmerica.com (full review here) is based out of North Dakota and has permission from most major US tracks to show the races in real time on your computer.
-You can even fund your account with bank-to-bank transfers.
+For example, BetAmerica.com (full review here) is based out of the United States and has permission from most major tracks to show the live races in real time online.
+You can even fund your account with bank-to-bank transfers and Paypal.